Engie and Arval launch integrated electric car package

 The partners hope to see 30,000 electric vehicles using their services by 2030.

-While it costs more to buy electric cars, total ownership costs are offset by tax breaks and lower consumption costs than fossil-fuel vehicles, project officials stressed.
+While it costs more to buy electric cars, total ownership costs are offset by tax breaks and lower consumption costs than fossil-fuel vehicles, the project managers stress.